On-Page SEO

 What are Meta Keywords?

-Meta keywords are a set of keywords that are included in a webpage's HTML source code to help search engines understand the content of the webpage.
+Meta keywords are a collection of specific terms included within a webpage’s HTML source code to assist search engines in identifying the topic and focus of the page.

-These keywords are not visible on the webpage itself but are added in the code for SEO purposes.
+These keywords are not displayed on the actual webpage but are embedded in the backend HTML for SEO-related purposes.

-However, the use of Meta keywords has become less important over time as search engines have evolved and now prioritize other factors.
+However, the importance of meta keywords has significantly declined over time, as modern search engines now prioritize more advanced ranking signals.

 What is their format?